ga4gh/vrs/docs/source/appendices/associating-annotations.rst

 Associating Annotations with VRS Objects
 ========================================

-This example demonstrates how to associate information with VR objects.
-Although the examples use the |vr-python| library, the principles apply regardless of implementation.
+This example demonstrates how to associate information with VRS objects.
+Although the examples use the |vrs-python| library, the principles apply regardless of implementation.

 Information is never embedded within VRS objects.
 Instead, it is